 Difeng Yu | 俞迪枫

 Difeng is a postdoctoral researcher at the University of Copenhagen, working with Joanna Bergström.
-He earned his PhD from University of Melbourne in 2023 under the guidance of Jorge Goncalves, Eduardo Velloso, and Tilman Dingler.
+He obtained his PhD from University of Melbourne in 2023 under the guidance of Jorge Goncalves, Eduardo Velloso, and Tilman Dingler.
 He competed his BSc degree at Xi’an Jiaotong-Liverpool University in 2018 and was a member of X-CHI Lab, directed by Hai-Ning Liang.
 He was a research intern at Meta Reality Labs in 2021.
-His Human-Computer Interaction (HCI) research focuses on designing interaction techniques and modeling user behavior in Virtual, Augmented, and Mixed Reality (XR) systems.
+His Human-Computer Interaction (HCI) research focuses on designing interaction techniques and modeling user behavior in Virtual and Augmented Reality (XR) systems.

 Metrics of Motor Learning for Analyzing Movement Mapping in Virtual Reality